 - Attend graduate school fairs and events

 - Finalize personal statement / essay; have it critiqued by a faculty member.
-The RIT Writing Center can assist with writing and editing your personal statement/essay http://www.rit.edu/studentaffairs/asc/writing-center.php
+The RIT Writing Commons can assist with writing and editing your personal statement/essay https://www.rit.edu/academicaffairs/writing/about-us

 - Complete applications